Niko-Group/paper_writing_info/README.md

 In the **last paragraph**, you should describe (again) shortly and concisely the main contributions of your paper.
 In a long paper, you can use a bullet-point list.
 For short papers you can use an in-line list (e.g. (a) contribution 1; (b) contribution 2...).

 Note: Do not use "The paper is structured as follows…" to close the introduction!
+This is usually helpful for longer documents such as a PhD thesis.

 ### Related Work